tari-project/doc-playground/docs/tarijs_library_intro.md

 The file in particular we are interested in is [`faucet.ts`](https://github.com/mrnaveira/tariswap-ui/blob/main/src/faucet.ts).

 This file provides two main functions: a function to create a faucet with an initial supply of tokens (specified by the user), and a function that allows users to claim free coins from the newly created faucet.
-To do this, we're going to have to import several dependencies, call upon a template to create the faucet, submit transactions to enact our requirements.
+To do this, we're going to have to import several dependencies, call upon a template to create the faucet, and submit transactions to enact our requirements.
 We'll use this example to explain what is happening as we go through the code.

-To start, let's look at our imports:
+To start, let's look at our imports (take note of the comments):

 ```typescript
 import {